anavarro9731/soap/src/readme.md

 You run this script from the master branch and it has the following effects
 1. It creates a new release branch with the correct version based on the current version of the master branch.
    (This could be a Major or Minor release)
 2. It asks if you want this new branch to be pushed right away triggering the update of the environment In most cases you would say yes.
 One important note is that if this is the first ever release branch pushing it will trigger the creation of all the release environment infrastructure which can take some time.
    3. It properly increments the master branch moving it ahead of the new release branch
-  4. It returns you to the master branch
+3. It returns you to the master branch

+Publishing to Live is currently done manually through an Azure Slot Swap on the Release environment function app and associated resources.

 #### Hotfixes